GOVERNMENT & LEGAL AFFAIRS

-In passing the Medical Device User Fee and Modernization Act of 2002 (MDUFMA), Congress mandated additional requirements for SUD reprocessors.5 MDUFMA required that reprocessors provide 510(k) premarket review and validation data even if the devices in question had previously been 510(k)-exempt.
+MDUFMA and Beyond.
+In passing the Medical Device User Fee and Modernization Act of 2002 (MDUFMA), Congress mandated additional requirements for SUD reprocessors.8 This legislation attempted to address concerns that had previously been raised regarding reprocessed SUDs.
+Before marketing their devices, for example, manufacturers of most medical products are required to submit a premarket notification (510(k)) and obtain FDA clearance.
+However, certain devices are exempt from this requirement.
+MDUFMA required that reprocessors provide 510(k) premarket review and validation data even if the devices in question had previously been 510(k)-exempt.

 As of August 1, 2006, reprocessed SUDs are required to prominently and conspicuously bear the name, abbreviation, or symbol of the reprocessor on the device itself.
 In September 2006, CDRH's Schultz concluded his statement to the House of Representatives Committee on Government Reform by stating that "FDA believes that reprocessed SUDs that meet FDA's regulatory requirements are as safe and effective as a new device."

 Although no cases have been reported in which a patient has brought suit alleging injury from a reprocessed SUD, it is only a matter of time before such a suit is instituted.
-Such a suit is an unavoidable consequence even for diligent manufacturers with aggressive risk-management programs in place.
+Such a suit is an unavoidable consequence even for the most diligent manufacturer, even one that has an aggressive risk management program in place.

 In the event a manufacturer is sued, the company's counsel should carefully examine the laws of the applicable jurisdiction.
 The claims expected to be seen are as follows.